mat-docs/ATLAS.Site/docs/key-functionality/visualise/atlas/handling-data/sessions/browser.md

 This panel allows you to define where ATLAS should look for Sessions.
 Supported sources include:

 - Folders on your local machine or network
-- SQLRace databases
+- SQL Race databases
 - RTA service connections (requires an RTA licence)

 To add a new source:

 1. Click the Add Data Source button or right-click the Sources panel.
 2. Choose one of the following:
-    - Connection Manager: For SQLRace databases
+    - Connection Manager: For SQL Race databases
     - Folder Manager: For local or network folders
     - Service Connection Manager: For RTA hosts